dsfields/spleen-n1ql-node/README.md

       - `InvalidTargetError`: thrown if a target is encountered with an invalid format.
 For example, if a segment of the path contains disallowed characters.

-      - `NonallowedFieldError`: thrown when a fieldis encountered that not been white-listed by the `allow` option.
+      - `NonallowedFieldError`: thrown when a field is encountered that not been white-listed by the `allow` option.

-      - `RequiredFieldError`: thrown when a field that has been required by the `require` option is not present in the given a given `Filter`.
+      - `RequiredFieldError`: thrown when a field that has been required by the `require` option is not present in the given `Filter`.

       - `StringifyError`: a general error thrown when `sleen-n1ql` is unable to convert a given `Filter` instance into a N1QL statement.
 This should generally never happen, and is here as a safeguard in the event a `Filter` instance is corrupted.